marchbanks-swint-tovar-deimos/diehard-java/README.md

    Notes
    The length of the array will always have at least three or more words.

-2. Is the Average of All Elements a Whole Number?
+2. Roman Numeral Converter

-   Create a function that takes an array as an argument and returns true or false depending on whether the average of all elements in the array is a whole number or not.
+   Create a function that takes an Arabic number and converts it into a Roman number.

    Examples
-   isAvgWhole([1, 3]) ➞ true

-   isAvgWhole([1, 2, 3, 4]) ➞ false

-   isAvgWhole([1, 5, 6]) ➞ true

-   isAvgWhole([1, 1, 1]) ➞ true

-   isAvgWhole([9, 2, 2, 5]) ➞ false
+   convertToRoman(2) ➞ "II"

+   convertToRoman(12) ➞ "XII"

+   convertToRoman(16) ➞ "XVI"
+   Notes
+   All roman numerals should be returned as uppercase.
+   The largest number that can be represented in this notation is 3,999.

 3. Kaprekar's Constant

    6174 is known as one of Kaprekar's constants, after the Indian mathematician D. R. Kaprekar.
 Number 6174 is notable for the following rule:

    Take any four-digit number, using at least two different digits (leading zeros are allowed).